Student Support Services

 To assist the student with transfer to four-year institutions, articulation agreements have been established with most California State Universities, University of California campuses and some independent California and out-of-state colleges.
 These agreements define the courses at Santa Barbara City College that satisfy many lower division major requirements and/or General Education requirements at four-year institutions.

 The Assessment Center is dedicated to ensuring student success by providing evaluation of mathematics and English skills.
-Test results, given as course placement recommendations, give the student information necessary to complete his/her educational objectives.
+Test results, given as course placement recommendations, give the student information necessary to complete their educational objectives.
 Assessment results provide valuable information relative to course skills advisories and satisfy some course prerequisites.
-Usually taken at the outset of a student’s college education, assessment is part of a student success plan to move the student efficiently through the educational process.
+Usually taken at the outset of a student’s college education, assessment is part of a student success plan to move efficiently through the educational process.

 The Assessment Office is located in the Student Services Building, Room SS-251.
 The Computer Assessment Lab is located adjacent to the office in Room SS-250.